-It is NOT mandatory that a patient follow the facility grievance process before contacting the Network.
-However, this can be a fast easy way to fix a problem at the dialysis facility and we encourage that it be a first option.
+It is NOT mandatory that a patient follows the facility grievance process before contacting the Network.
+However, this can be a fast easy way to fix a problem at the dialysis facility and we encourage that it be the first option.

 Filed with the ESRD Network